 - Red Eye / Black Eye

-Safe Milk Options
+Milk Options (No Gluten Ingredients)

-All Starbucks milk options are gluten-free:
+All Starbucks milk options contain no gluten as an ingredient:

 - Whole milk